 I find screw caps a bit of a frustration really, I think a flip lid is much better.

 Well generally speaking you have the toothbrush in one hand and the tube of paste in the other.
 A flip lid allows for one handed opening and closing.
 Whilst possible with a screw cap it is a little more awkward and I just generally think would be easier.

 The tube contains 75g of paste, which by my rough usage calculations will last you in the region of 3 months.
 Be sure to use only a pea sized amount as you do not need any more than this.

 Upon first use, when you remove the cap a foil seal can be found over the top to retain the freshness and preserve the paste before you come to use it.

-Compared to the almost glitz look of the 3D White Perfection paste this accelerator has more of a traditional white colour tone to it, although there is a speckling throughout of what must be the abrasive ingredients that remove those stains from the tooth surfaces.
+A white colour tone to the paste, there is a speckling throughout of what must be the abrasive ingredients that remove those stains from the tooth surfaces.

-When brushing, there was a limit to the foam produced, in fact if was quite minimal, instead I was left with more often a more gritty texture and residue in the mouth.
+When brushing, there was a limit to the foam produced, in fact, it was quite minimal.
+Instead, I was left with more often a more gritty texture and residue in the mouth.

 That sounds worse than it really was.
 It goes once you spit out the remaining paste, but it must be the ingredients and those small speckled bits within the paste that I could taste.

 The flavour of the paste is a little more muted than many, with more of a vanilla esq taste, although I am not confident that that was the exact flavour.
 Nonetheless, it did not taste bad in my opinion.

 This ‘Accelerator’ is part of a wider range of tooth whitening products on offer from Oral-B.